-This university-specific site is similar to Craig's List, with postings for jobs in addition to a wide array of other offerings.
-You will need a UChicago CNet ID to fully access the listings.
+This university-specific site is similar to Craig’s List, with postings for jobs in addition to a wide array of other offerings.

 NSP employs work-study and some non-work-study students in area schools and community organizations as teaching assistants and tutors, technology assistants, and more.

 UCSC facilitates off-campus work-study jobs with Chicago area nonprofit organizations focusing on research, community outreach, communications, direct service with children, and more.

 A database of full- and part-time administrative and clerical positions at the on-campus medical center.